Skip to content

 Common mistakes to avoid

-• Not accounting for temperature when sizing desiccants — the amount of moisture in air doubles roughly every 11°C, so a hot warehouse contains much more moisture than a cool one at the same RH
+• Not accounting for temperature when sizing desiccants.
+The amount of moisture in air doubles roughly every 11°C, so a hot warehouse contains much more moisture than a cool one at the same RH

-• Ignoring air volume calculations — absolute humidity gives g/m³, but you need to multiply by the actual air volume inside the package to determine total moisture load
+• Ignoring air volume calculations.
+Absolute humidity gives g/m³, but you need to multiply by the actual air volume inside the package to determine total moisture load

-• Using simplified formulas at extreme temperatures — the Magnus-Tetens approximation becomes less reliable below -20°C or above 50°C. Use specialized formulations (Wexler-Hyland or IAPWS) for extreme ranges
+• Using simplified formulas at extreme temperatures.
+The Magnus-Tetens approximation becomes less reliable below -20°C or above 50°C. Use specialized formulations (Wexler-Hyland or IAPWS) for extreme ranges

 Frequently asked questions